mickhansen/graphql-sequelize/README.md

   // Whether or not relay connections should be handled.
 Defaults to `true`.
   handleConnection: true,

-  // Whether or not Sequelize should be shimmed to use Dataloader.
-Disable by setting this value to boolean false.
-  dataLoader: false,

   /**
    * Manipulate the query before it's sent to Sequelize.
    * @param findOptions {object} - Options sent to Seqeulize model's find function